ajbogh/node-image-farmer/README.md

  * baseDirectory - The directory in your URL to load the files from.
 Use '/someDirectory' to render images from  http://localhost:3000/someDirectory for example.
  * port - The port to use.
 Default is 3000, you might want port 80 or 443 in production.
+Can be overridden in the command line: `npm run app -- --port 3002`
  * allowedExtensions - An array of allowed extensions (without dots!)
  * allowedMimeTypes - An array of allowed mime types.
  * tmpDir - The directory to store copied images.
 Defaults to: `/tmp/node-image-farmer`.